KenKundert/inform/README.rst

 |

-A light-weight package with few dependencies that provides various print-like functions to communicate to the user.
+A light-weight package with few dependencies that provides various print-like functions that are uses when communicating with the user.
 It allows you to easily print attractive, informative, and consistent error messages.
+For
-For example:
+example:

 .. code-block:: python

     >> from inform import display, warn, error
+    >> display(
+    ..
+'Display is like print'
-    >> display('Display is like print, except that it support logging and can be disabled.')
+    ..     'except that it support logging and can be disabled.'
+    ..     sep=', ')
     Display is like print, except that it supports logging and can be disabled.

     >> warn('warnings get a header that is printed in yellow.')
     warning: warnings get a header that is printed in yellow.

-    >> error('erros get a header that is printed in red.')
+    >> error('errors get a header that is printed in red.')
-    error: warnings get a header that is printed in red.
+    error: errors get a header that is printed in red.

-Inform also supports normal best practices such as providing logging and output control and adding the program name to error messages.
+Inform also provides logging and output control.

 Install with::

     pip install inform

 Supported in Python2.7, Python3.3, Python3.4, Python3.5, and Python3.6.

 Introduction
 ------------